Generalizations of data-driven balancing: What to sample for different balancing-based reduced models: Linear systems and Lyapunov

 The uniqueness of $\BQ$ and $\BP$ follows from the asymptotic stability of $\Sys$~\cite[Prop.~6.2]{antoulas2005approximation}.

-The Gramians $\BQ$ and $\BP$ are symmetric positive definite (\SPD) by minimality of $\Sys$, and in turn, there exist nonsingular matrices $\BL, \BU\in\Rnn$ such that $\BQ=\BL\BL^\tr$ and $\BP=\BU\BU^\tr$.
-The \emph{Hankel singular values} of $\Sys$ are the singular values of $\BL^\tr\BU$, {denoted $\sigma(\BL^\tr\BU)$}.
-In this balanced basis the states that are weakly reachable are simultaneously weakly observable; these are precisely the states identified by the smallest magnitude Hankel singular values.
-One constructs the~\BTr-\ROM{} by effectively truncating those components of the state space.
+The Gramians $\BQ$ and $\BP$ are symmetric positive definite (\SPD) matrices by minimality of $\Sys$, and in turn, there exist nonsingular matrices $\BL, \BU\in\Rnn$ such that $\BQ=\BL\BL^{\trans}$ and $\BP=\BU\BU^{\trans}$.
+The \emph{Hankel singular values} of $\Sys$ are defined as the singular values of $\BL^{\trans}\BU$, denoted $\sigma\big(\BL^{\trans}\BU\big)$.
+In Lyapunov balanced coordinates, i.e., the coordinate system in which $\BQ$ and $\BP$ are diagonal and equal, states that are weakly reachable are simultaneously weakly observable.
+These are precisely the states identified by the smallest magnitude Hankel singular values.
+A Lyapunov \BTr-\ROM{} is obtained by effectively truncating those components of the state space.
 Lyapunov \BTr-\ROM{}s retain the asymptotic stability of the \FOM~\cite{pernebo1982model} and satisfy an \emph{a priori} upper bound on the $\CH_\infty$ approximation error $\|\Sys-\Sysred\|_{\CH_\infty}$ in terms of the neglected Hankel singular values~\cite{enns1984model}.